3:16 game: Overtime

 2011 was the first year of a new overtime rule in the NFL.
 Prior to 2011 NFL games that went to overtime were decided by any first score which resulted in sudden death.
 The game marked the first non-sudden death playoff game in NFL history.
 The new rule stated that each team would be given the opportunity to be on offense in the overtime unless one team scored a touchdown.
 The game marked the first playoff game to go to overtime since the new rule was codified in 2010.
 The exact language of the overtime scoring rule regarding the playoffs:

 Each team must possess or have the opportunity to possess the ball unless the team that has the ball first scores a touchdown on its initial possession...
 At the end of regulation time, the Referee will immediately toss a coin at the center of the field in accordance with rules pertaining to the usual pregame toss.
 The captain of the visiting team will call the toss prior to the coin being flipped.

 The overtime period began with a coin toss to determine who would get their choice to be on offense or defense.
 The Pittsburgh Steelers were the visiting team and they called tails but the coin landed on heads.
 The Denver Broncos elected to receive the ball in the overtime period.
 On the first play of the overtime period, Tim Tebow of the Denver Broncos threw an 80-yard touchdown pass to Demaryius Thomas to win the game by a score of 29–23.

+Demaryius Thomas and the 316 Play's 'John 20:24-29' Connection

+While most fans focused on how the 316 data related to the past, the final play of the 2012 AFC Wild Card game mirrored John 20:24-29.
+The winning drive began on Denver's 20-yard line and concluded with Demaryius Thomas scoring the team's 24th through 29th points.
+Thomas, born on Christmas Day, died at the age of 33, 16 days before his next birthday.

+Through these metrics, the final play's conclusion, featuring Thomas, provides a perfect correlation to the only passage in the Bible featuring the story of Doubting Thomas: John 20:24-29.

+The connection is further reinforced by the game's bookends: Matt Prater's opening kickoff settled on the 20-yard line, and the final play saw Thomas pursued by Pittsburgh defenders wearing jerseys 24 and 29.